chabulhwi/c-solutions/07/projects/11/README.md

 Fodsick, L.
 ```

-The user's input may contain extre spaces before the first name, between the
+The user's input may contain extra spaces before the first name, between the
 first and last names, and after the last name.

 ### Solution